flucoma/flucoma-docs/doc/MLPClassifier.rst

 :see-also:
 :description:

-  Perform classification between a :fluid-obj:`DataSet` and a :fluid-obj:`LabelSet` using a Multi-Layer Perception neural network.
+  Perform classification between a :fluid-obj:`DataSet` and a :fluid-obj:`LabelSet` using a Multi-Layer Perceptron neural network.

 :discussion: